0xMukesh/solidity-quickstart/docs/02-hello-world/hello-world.md

 import "hardhat/console.sol";
 ```

-Let's create a mew contract by using the `contract` keyword followed by the contract's name.
+Let's create a new contract by using the `contract` keyword followed by the contract's name.

 ```solidity
 // SPDX-License-Identifier: MIT